-A 1970s utopian project to give a socialist state a democratic electronic backbone is reconstructed in The Counterculture Room.
+A 1970s utopian project to give a socialist state a democratic electronic backbone was reconstructed in The Counterculture Room.
 The socialist government of Salvador Allende imagined giving the state a cybernetic spine, enabling ministers to view economic information in real time and make informed decisions from a futuristic hub that resembles a set from Kubrick's 2001.
 This project was called 'Cybersyn' and it was a precursor to today's 'smart city'.
-Chile's installation — curated by Andrés Briceño Gutierrez and Tomás Vivanco Larraín, and designed by FabLab Santiago — tells the story of the Cybersyn experience.
+Chile's installation — curated by Andrés Briceño Gutierrez and Tomás Vivanco Larraín, and designed by FabLab Santiago — told the story of the Cybersyn experience.

 Design Team: FabLab Santiago